SITE-2022-W6/Capstone-Project/planning/project_plan.md

 ## User Roles and Personas

 User Roles
-1. Customer: A user who wants to order a meal
+1. Customer: A user who wants to see ratings and reviews on meals
-2. Deliverer: A user who picks up food from a restaurant and brings it to customers
-3. Restaurant: A user who can claim a restaurant and customize their profile

 User Personas
 1. I'm Winson from New York, a 20 year old male and I own a smartphone.
 I may order food 2-3 times a week depending on convenience(Am I too busy to cook?
 Is my order going to take long?).
 Potential pain points may include having enough time to place an order and finding food fast.